 Allergies and Asthma

 Of all pests that live indoors, cockroaches are the most likely to cause problems for allergy sufferers.
 The National Institute of Environmental Health Sciences warns against allergens found not only in roach saliva, but also from their shells and droppings.
 Allergy signs include itchy, watery and irritated eyes and frequent sneezing.
 Your skin could also breakout in rashes if you’re allergic to roaches.
+Aside from cockroaches, mice also produce allergens that can also bring on asthma attacks and their allergens are found in 82% of American homes.

 Although it’s not true that roaches would survive a nuclear blast, the bugs are persistent critters.
 Despite thoroughly cleaning your home or business, roaches may still remain on the property.
 Professional cockroach control is the only surefire way to get rid of cockroaches effectively.